solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 stream over a network connection due to latency issues, it may be appropriate to consider copying data to disk.
 It is important to test whether a repeated operation takes more time to access from disk than it does to do the operation.
-If in fact the disk is fast enough to offset the time to execute something, then it is a great candidate for disk caching.

-This is a common pattern for when applications have users scatters all over the world.
-By distributing the same files and content to locations that are closest to those users, the users will see improve latency and perceived application performance in doing so.
+This is a common pattern for when applications have users scattered all over the world.
+By distributing the same files and content to locations that are closest to those users, the users will see improved latency and perceived application performance.

 ### Memory cache

-Storing data in memory provides much faster access than if it is retrieved from disk locally or over a latency driven network.
-This also included data that is on disk and has development or API layers that add to the access times.
+Storing data in memory provides much faster access than if it is retrieved from disk locally or over a high-latency network.

 #### Local memory

-If an application has access to local memory, it can utilize that local memeory to cache its data and access it more quickly than going to disk or over the network.
+If an application has access to local memory, it can utilize that local memory to cache its data and access it more quickly than going to disk or over the network.
 However, if the memory available to the application is less than ideal (potentially driven by operating system or hardware limits), it will be necessary to find another place to store the data.